 Left 4 Dead has a range of zombies in it and manages to prove that zombies are a great fit for multiplayer games.
 Here, different types of zombies represent different classes.
 One team plays as the zombies, each player taking on a different role with different abilities, as they try to defeat their human enemies.
 True to the genre, the zombies are an oppressive force that can quickly overwhelm, and sometimes abandoning your friends is the only way to escape the zombie team.

 In the genre, the relationships between the survivors are often placed in the spotlight.
 They are, as you’d expect, constantly tried, and emotions can run high.
-Telltale’s The Walking Dead is particularly good at motivating the player’s emotions.
+Telltale’s The Walking Dead was particularly good at motivating the player’s emotions.
 As is typical, characters have to decide on who to trust and how to handle effected people.
 Even if you’ve seen it before, the qualities of each relationship make it so the sadness-laden moments feel unique every time.
 I’m avoiding spoilers here because, really, you should check out these adventure games.

 It’s not always about tugging on your heartstrings with zombies, though.
 Zombies, in some forms, are very campy.
 Dead Rising, an aptly titled zombie game, uses this camp for comedic benefit.
 Set in a mall, because of course it is, the game’s protagonist runs about from store to store using toys, throwing food, and delivering suplexes to defeat a zombie legion in a range of novel ways.